 - On the preview, use the mouse to outline the desired scan area.

-- If you are going to use Photoshop (or other image manipulation), scan all images as ‘millions of colours’.
-Otherwise use this for colour and grayscale for black and white.
+- If you are using Photoshop (or other image manipulation), scan all images as “millions of colors.”
+Otherwise, use this for color and opt for “grayscale” when producing black and white images.

-- For colour pictures, set any colour controls to the default values unless you are scanning direct to a printer.
+- For color pictures, set any color controls to the default values unless you are scanning directly to a printer.